This product transformed the appearance of my skin (see my before & afters!). It’s also safe for pregnancy and has similar affects to retinol.

 It also contains malic acid, phytic acid, and ascorbic acid to help gently resurface.
 Rather than hyaluronic acid, it contains sodium hyaluronate.
 Why do they use that instead?
 The molecule size!
 Sodium hyaluronate has a much smaller molecular size so it can more easily penetrate skin.
 This is a really helpful article about the difference between hyaluronic acid and sodium hyaluronate, if you’re interested!

-To help soothe and moisturize skin, it contains arginine, linoleic and linolenic acids, and oleic acids.
+To help soothe and moisturize skin, it contains arginine, linoleic and fatty acids such as linolenic acids, and oleic acids.

 Is it safe for pregnancy?